Reference & Information

 that can be used to increase the operational parameters at high ambient temperatures.
 Most data sheets use 25oC for device parameters.

-Op Amp Equivalent Circuit
+Op Amp equivalent Circuit

 Most operational parameters are provided for a temperature of 25oC, with a maximum permissible junction temperature.